preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 20. Click "Download" to download the manifest.
 21. In MS Teams, click "Apps" and then "Manage your apps".
 22. Upload the custom app to test the app.
-23. Select to downloaded the manifest file.
+23. Select the downloaded manifest file.

 Now the app is installed in the user's personal Teams and is displayed in the Teams navigation to the left.